Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Introduction

 \section{Introduction}

-Ferguson's Dirichlet process is a fundamental building block in nonparametric Bayesian statistics~\citep{Ferguson,Blackwell-MacQueen,Sethuraman}.
-Recent advances in modeling and computation have seen Dirichlet processes routinely built into hierarchical probabilistic structures in innovative ways~\citep{Hjort-etal-10}.
-A particularly interesting structure that is also the focus of this paper, is the hierarchical Dirichlet processes~\citep{Teh-etal-06,Teh-Jordan-10}, where the base probability measure of the Dirichlet becomes an object of inference, which is endowed with yet another Dirichlet prior.
-The hierarchical Dirichlet processes have been successfully applied to clustering of grouped data in a vast number of application domains.~\footnote{Google scholar page shows more than 1400 citations of~\cite{Teh-etal-06}.}
+Ferguson's Dirichlet process is a fundamental building block in nonparametric Bayesian statistics \cite{Ferguson,Blackwell-MacQueen,Sethuraman}.
+Recent advances in modeling and computation have seen Dirichlet processes routinely built into hierarchical probabilistic structures in innovative ways \cite{Hjort-etal-10}.
+A particularly useful and interesting structure that is also the focus of this paper, is the hierarchical Dirichlet processes \cite{Teh-etal-06,Teh-Jordan-10} -- a construction in which the base probability measure of the Dirichlet becomes an object of inference, which is endowed with yet another Dirichlet prior.
+The hierarchical Dirichlet processes have been successfully applied to the problem of clustering for grouped data in a vast array of domains.\footnote{The Google scholar page shows more than 1400 citations of \cite{Teh-etal-06}.}

-\comment{ such as statistical genetics, natural language processing and computer vision, partly due to the desire to infer about quantities that can only be represented as latent variables in applications, and partly due to improved computational methods such as Markov Chain Monte Carlo that make such inferences possible~\citep{Teh-Jordan-10}. }

 This paper investigates the asymptotic behavior of measure-valued latent variables that arise in the hierarchical Dirichlet processes.
 The basic question that we address is the convergence of an estimate of the base probability measure (hereafter ``base measure'') of a Dirichlet measure, given observations associated with the Dirichlet processes sampled by the Dirichlet.
-Let $\Theta$ be a complete separable metric space equipped with the Borel sigma algebra, $\Pcal(\Theta)$ the space of probability measures on $\Theta$, and let $G \in \Pcal(\Theta)$ and $\alpha > 0$.
-Recall from~\cite{Ferguson} that a Dirichlet process $Q$ is a random measure taking value in $\Pcal(\Theta)$ and distributed by a Dirichlet measure $\DP_{\alpha G}$, if for any measurable partition $(B_1,\ldots, B_k)$ of $\Theta$ for some $k \in \Nat$, the random vector $(Q(B_1),\ldots,Q(B_k))$ is distributed according to the $k$-dimensional Dirichlet distribution with parameters $(\alpha G(B_1),\ldots, \alpha G(B_k))$.
+Let $\Theta$ be a complete separable metric space equipped with the Borel sigma algebra, $\Pcal(\Theta)$ the space of probability measures on $\Theta$, and let $G \in\Pcal(\Theta)$ and $\alpha> 0$.
+Recall from \cite{Ferguson} that a Dirichlet process $Q$ is a random measure taking value in $\Pcal (\Theta)$ and distributed by a Dirichlet measure $\DP_{\alpha G}$, if for any measurable partition $(B_1,\ldots, B_k)$ of $\Theta$ for some $k \in\Nat$, $(Q(B_1),\ldots,Q(B_k))$ is a random vector distributed according to the $k$-dimensional Dirichlet distribution with parameters $(\alpha G(B_1),\ldots, \alpha G(B_k))$.